kld-anouar/courses/COMPILATION/COURSES/Chapter-03.md

 Bottom-up parsers work in the **opposite direction** of top-down parsers.
 They start from the input tokens and **build upward** to reach the start symbol.

-**Think of it like this:** Imagine building a pyramid.
-You start with the base (input tokens) and stack blocks until you reach the top (start symbol).

 #### Example Grammar
 We will use this grammar throughout our examples:
 ```